RalphHightower/EOL-RalphHightower/EquipmentDisposition.md

 ## 20 volt, 80 volt power equipment
 There is an Excel spreadsheet on my computer that has the purchase date and price.

+## Dewalt 20 Volt Power Tools

+- Dewalt 20 volt power tools, batteries, and chargers, including accessories, such as drill bits, etc. may be sold or gifted.

 ## Lawn Equipment
 - Toro Zero-turn mower may be sold.

+### Kobalt 80-volt Outdoor Power 🔋 Tools 🔧

-- Kobalt 80 Volt Outdoor Power Equipment may be sold or gifted
+Kobalt 80-volt outdoor power tools may be sold or gifted.

 | **Model Number** | **Description** |
 |------------------|-----------------|